-Objective II.7: Increase the total number of minority completers in a given academic year from the baseline year number of 4,898 in 2020-21 to 5,226 in AY 2025-26.
+Objective II.7: Increase the unduplicated number of underrepresented minorities (all races other than White, Asian, Non-Residents & Unknown/not reported) completers in a given academic year from the baseline year number of 281 in 2023-2024 academic year to 283 in academic year 2028-2029 at McNeese.
 Students may only be counted once per award level.